Maurice1969DB/MarsjaMuddeMuziek/content/workshops/franciscus.en.md

 #### Target audience:
 Enthusiasts of all levels
 #### Date:
-September 30 or October 7, 2023; this will be announced later.
+Date to be planned around the 4th of October; this will be announced later.
 #### Cost:
 87 euros per person
 #### Description: